If you don’t have 20 percent down to buy a house these days, you will be paying mortgage insurance of some kind.

-“If you are an older couple and this is your final home, lender paid mortgage insurance might not be the way to go,” he says.
+“If you are an older couple and this is your final home, lender-paid mortgage insurance might not be the way to go,” he says.

-Some of the situation where it could be a good thing includes: you plan on refinancing in a few years; you are getting a short-term mortgage; you need a smaller monthly mortgage payment; and you desire a bigger tax deduction.
+Some of the situations where it could be a good thing includes: you plan on refinancing in a few years; you are getting a short-term mortgage; you need a smaller monthly mortgage payment; and you desire a bigger tax deduction.

 Lender-paid mortgage insurance does have the advantage that you will have more interest to write off on your taxes*, Schachter says.
 Taxpayers who itemize their tax deductions and have paid or accrued mortgage insurance premiums on any contract written after January 1, 2007 are eligible to deduct insurance premiums, subject to certain income restrictions.

 But despite any of the other advantages, most people just want a lower payment.